 Tip #1: Remove Clutter

-Amazingly, removing the day to day mess of our lives can make a huge difference not only for potential buyers, but for those of us still trying to live in the home.
-Try to have a place for everything.
-Since most of us live in our living rooms as they have become dining rooms as well as an extension of the bedroom, it’s important that these multipurpose rooms have enough storage to house everything or that you regularly clear it out.
+Amazingly, removing the day to day mess of our lives can make a huge difference.
+That’s not only for potential buyers, but for those of us still trying to live in the home.
+Have a place for everything since most of us live in our living rooms.
+Those rooms have also become dining rooms as well as an extension of the bedroom.
+It’s important that these multipurpose rooms have enough storage to house everything or that you regularly clear it out.

 Tip #2: Create a Conversation Area

-I love floating pieces away from the confines of the room because having that space creates depth (i.e. makes your room feel bigger!) and it eliminates the dance floor you can find in so many homes listed for sale on line.
+I love floating pieces away from the confines of the room.
+Having that space creates depth (i.e. makes your room feel bigger!) and it eliminates the dance floor you can find in so many homes listed for sale on line.
 Your walls will stand up without your sofa touching it.